 Shell Energy reviews

-Customers of Shell Energy have given positive feedback on their services through review site BazaarVoice.
+Customers of Shell Energy have given positive feedback on its services through review site BazaarVoice.
 People can leave written reviews as well as star ratings, taking into account important factors such as price, customer service, and the mobile app facilities offered by the provider.

 Customer reviews are a good way for you to learn more about the supplier and how happy their customers are with their service – this can help you make a decision about where you want to get your energy from.

-Please note that the following reviews left before 25 March are from customers of First Utility, before the company was bought by Shell Energy.
+Please note that the reviews left before 25 March are from customers of First Utility, before the company was bought by Shell Energy.

 How can I contact Shell Energy?

 Telephone: 0330 094 5800.
 Lines are open between 8am and 5pm Monday to Friday.
 You can also use the live chat facility on their website.

 What do I need to do if I want to change my current provider?

 Changing your energy provider has never been easier.
 It only takes minutes to run a quote on our site, and within 17 days you could be up and running with your new supplier.
 Click here to run a price comparison.

 Our video guide below explains how hassle-free the switching process is.